RandomSearch18/a-level-project/docs/readme.md

 ##### Live location updates with Leaflet's built-in feature

-I realised that the Leaflet map `locate()` method has a `watch` option that will keep firing `locationfound` events whenver a location update is recieved, which is what I wanted.
+I realised that the Leaflet map `locate()` method has a `watch` option that will keep firing `locationfound` events whenever a location update is recieved, which is what I wanted.
 I set it to `true` and tested the change using Chrome's DevTools Sensors panel.
 It was successful, and the map immidiately updated with a new location dot.
-However, I feel like havign the map jump to the location whenever the location updates would be annoying, so I will change that.
+However, I feel like having the map jump to the location whenever the location updates would be annoying, so I will change that.

 I modified the `onClick` callback on the current location button to also update a `trackingLocation` observable, which will be `true` when the map should keep panning to any new current location, or `false` if the map has been manually dragged and therefore that shouldn't be the case.